 Dear Ms. Countryman,

-We appreciate the opportunity to respond to the U.S. Security and Exchange Commission’s request for comments on the Modernization of Regulations S-K Items 101, 103, and 105 proposed rule.
+We appreciate the opportunity to respond to the U.S. Securities and Exchange Commission’s request for comments on the Modernization of Regulations S-K Items 101, 103, and 105 proposed rule.
 Below, we provide our perspective on the proposed principles-based approach for Item 101(c) reporting, and more specifically 101(c)(1)(xiii).
 First, though, please find a short description of JUST Capital.

 Background On JUST Capital